-A portion of current-period earnings and undistributed prior-period earnings shall be reclassified as a special earnings reserve during earnings distribution.
-An equivalent amount of special earnings reserve shall be reclassified from current-period net income, plus items other than current-period net income, that are included in the undistributed current-period earnings and undistributed prior-period earnings.
-A portion of undistributed prior period earnings shall be reclassified as a special earnings reserve to account for cumulative changes to the net reduction of other shareholders' equity pertaining to prior periods.
-Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.
+A portion of current period earnings and undistributed prior period earnings shall be reclassified as a special earnings reserve during earnings distribution.
+The amount to be reclassified should equal to the current period total net reduction of other shareholders' equity.
+The amount to be reclassified to special reserve shall be a portion of current-period earning plus other line items in the retained earnings movements and undistributed prior-period earnings.
+A portion of previous unappropriated earnings shall be set aside as a special reserve, which should not be distributed, to account for cumulative changes to other equity interests pertaining to prior periods.
+The special reserve shall be made available for appropriation when the net deductions of other equity interests are reversed in the subsequent periods.

-(v) Earnings distributed
+(iv) Earnings distributed

-Earnings distribution for 2021 and 2020 were approved by the Board of Directors meeting held on March 10, 2022 and on March 17, 2021, respectively.
+Earnings distribution for 2022 and 2021 were approved by the Board of Directors meeting held on March 14, 2023 and on March 10, 2022, respectively.
 The relevant dividend distribution to shareholders were as follows:

-2021 2020 Amount per share (dollars) Total amount Amount per share (dollars) Total amount Cash dividends distributed to ordinary shareholders \$ 5.72240092 \$ 1,260,956 5.49873625 1,146,071
+2022 2021 per ount share llars) Total amount Amount per share (dollars) Total amount Cash dividends distributed to ordinary shareholders \$ 5.5 \$ 1,211,949 5.72240092 1,260,956 (Continued)

-(Continued)

-The earnings distribution for 2022 was approved by the Board of Directors meeting held on March 14, 2023 as follows:
+The earnings distribution for 2023 was approved by the Board of Directors meeting held on February 22, 2024 as follows:

-2022
+2023 3

-Amount per share (dollars) Total amount
+pei mount r share ollars) Total amount

-Cash dividends distributed to ordinary shareholders from \$ 5.
-50 1,211,949
+Cash dividends distributed to ordinary shareholders from \$ 6.00 1,322,126

 unappropriated earnings

-The related information of the earnings distribution for the years ended December 31, 2022, can be accessed through the Market Observation Post System website after the meeting.
+The related information of the earnings distribution for the year ended December 31, 2023, can be accessed through the Market Observation Post System website after the meeting.

-(t) Share-based payment
+(u) Share-based payment